 While such practices may have little economic payoff for a tenant, they can contribute to a longer and more harmonious leasing agreement, and often require a minimal amount of time and cost.
 Any additional expectations by either party should be discussed and agreed upon in writing early in the leasing negotiations.

 There are three ways to handle the costs of making permanent improvements to a farm property such as buildings, storage structures, conservation structures, fences, waterways, and drainage tile.

-Option 1.
-The landlord provides the improvement as part of the rental agreement with an understanding that the rental rate will be increased
+- The landlord provides the improvement as part of the rental agreement with an understanding that the rental rate will be increased as a result.

 For more information see: